onerivas/NASAPhoto/README.md

 Technologies used

-NASA photography was created using HTML, CSS, JavaScript, jQuery, and AJAX.
+NASA Photography was created using HTML, CSS, JavaScript, jQuery, and AJAX.

 Approach Taken